yitian19/ECE1512_2022F_ProjectRepo_HaoxiangNing_YitianLiu/README.md

 # ECE1512_2022F_ProjectRepo_HaoxiangNing_YitianLiu
-## About this Repository
-This project contains two main tasks.
-In the Project folder, you will find two folders for two tasks.
-In each folder, you will find the .ipynb file for detailed outputs and codes.
-Besides that, these folders also contain the Figure and the Result.
-In the Figure folder you will see the curve of our output.
-In the Result folder, you will find the data output in .mat version.
 ## Repository Structure
 The structure of Project A is as follow, focusing on the knowledge distillation (KD) method and the transfer learning (TL) method.
 ```